Diving in Key Largo

 50′ to 130′

-The twin 327-foot Coast Guard cutters rest close to one another, covered in vibrant coral and surrounded by large barracudas.
-The strong currents and deep waters make diving here an exciting, advanced-level experience.
-Note that both ships cannot be explored during the same dive.
+The twin 327-foot Coast Guard cutters lie near to each other, covered in vibrant coral and surrounded by large barracudas.
+The often strong currents and deep waters make diving in this area an exciting experience suitable for advanced divers.
+Please note that both ships cannot be explored during the same dive.

 The Speigel Grove